 See my CV for more information.

+The next edition will take place in spring 2026.
 To stay updated about our call for papers and future programs, please fill out this form.

 Ministers Engage in Favoritism Too, with Noémie Zurlinden – Journal of Public Economics (2022)